xyf2002/COMN-notes/operating_systems/Overview.md

 			- [[W4N4 - Scheduling algorithms#Round robin (RR)|RR]]: each job runs for a preset amount of time called a quantum.
 After the quantum elapses the job is preempted, and the next process gets to run.
 			- [[W4N4 - Scheduling algorithms#Priority (PRIO)|PRIO]]: each process has a priority, and the highest priority runs first.
 This can be static (each process is assigned a priority by the developer or OS when it starts) or dynamic (calculated at runtime, e.g. based on the ratio of execution to waiting that process does, so IO bound processes take priority)
 			- [[W4N4 - Scheduling algorithms#Multiple queues (MQ)|MQ]]: a separate ready queue is maintained for each priority, with each priority queue being run in RR fashion.
-			- [[W4N4 - Scheduling algorithms#Multilevel feedback queue (MLFQ)|MLFQ]]: like MQ except each queue has a different quantum (lower prio get higher quantums) and processes start with the highest priority, and get moved to lower queues when they exceed their quantum.
+			- [[W4N4 - Scheduling algorithms#Multilevel feedback queue (MLFQ)|MLFQ]]: like MQ except each queue has a different quantum (lower priority get higher quantas) and processes start with the highest priority, and get moved to lower queues when they exceed their quantum.
 A process is moved to a higher priority when it becomes interactive
 - [[W8N2 - Memory management|Memory management]] is the process of assigning specific parts of memory to different processes
 	- Memory is accessed by processes with a [[W6N2 - Virtual memory|virtual address]], which is translated to the corresponding physical address on RAM.
 	- Virtual memory is divided into equal size [[W6N1 - Non-contiguous memory allocation#Paging|pages]], and physical memory is divided into equal size frames.